FueledByOCHD/Realms-Invasion-Info-Center/README.md

 This 'Info Center' is the public knowledge database for the Realms Invasion Mods for Project Zomboid

 A few things to note,
-Realms Invasion is a new and WIP project which means that things are subject to change alot between releases so please I ask you keep coming back from time to time
+Realms Invasion is a new and WIP project which means that things are subject to a lot of changes between releases so make sure to occasionally return for the most recent and up-to-date version release.

 ## **Index**
 - [**Home**](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/README.md)